mmlacak/crochess/docs/source/libcc/memory.rst

 free parameter pointer is single (i.e. :c:`CcRoutePin * rp__f`` and not
 :c:`CcRoutePin ** rp__f``),

-since container continues to live, and thus given pointer to it is not :c:`NULL`\ed.
+since container continues to live, and thus given pointer to it is not :c:data:`NULL`\ed.

 .. _lbl-libcc-memory-management-parameters-weak: